google/periph/doc/users/README.md

 More often than not on Debian based distros, you may have to run the executable as root to be able to access the LEDs, GPIOs and other functionality.

-`pio-setup` initializes the host to enables as much functionality as possible.
+`periph-setup` initializes the host to enables as much functionality as possible.
 Use `-dry-run` to inspect the modifications that would be done.

 ### Debian